The Supplemental Nutrition Assistance Program (SNAP, or Link) helps individuals and families purchase groceries.

 Applying for SNAP does not affect immigration status, although some people want to change that.

-Learn More About SNAP and Immigration
+Learn More About Immigration and SNAP